-WASHINGTON (AP) - Sen. John McCain says the cause of rebels fighting Syria's President Bashar Assad has been obscured in the rapid-fire military and diplomatic events following a chemical weapons attack near Damascus.
+WASHINGTON (AP) - Sen. John McCain said Wednesday he worries that the cause of rebels fighting Syria's President Bashar Assad has been obscured in the rapid-fire military and diplomatic events following a chemical weapons attack near Damascus.

-McCain says, quote, "I feel very badly for my friends in the Free Syrian Army today."
+"I feel very badly for my friends in the Free Syrian Army today," McCain said.

-The Arizona Republican tells MSNBC he's not against negotiating to defuse the chemical weapons issue.
-But McCain also argues, "There's nothing that will drive Syrians more into the hands of extremists than to feel they have been abandoned by the West."
+The Arizona Republican said that he is not against negotiating to defuse the chemical weapons issue, but he also said, "There's nothing that will drive Syrians more into the hands of extremists than to feel they have been abandoned by the West."

 One of the persistent questions about U.S. policy in war-ravaged Syria is to what extent the terrorist network al-Qaida is involved in the efforts to end Assad's rule.
 McCain said President Barack Obama should have acted more forcefully against Assad many months ago.